offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    5'|       R             R                   R     N                                  5'|                                              v
      +-----------------------------------------------------------------                   +-----------------------------------------------------------------
       5'                          genome2                            3'                    5'                          genome2                            3'

+   * "Remember that the direction of DNA is 5' to 3'."
    ```

    ... reveals that 4 synteny blocks are shared between the genomes.
 One of the synteny blocks is a normal match (B) while three are matching against their reverse complements (A, C, and D)...